malikpiara/moonwith/README.md

 🌙 Frontend for my personal platform.
 A blog with posts written in markdown + a couple of static pages and little experiments enabled by my API, [piara.li](https://github.com/malikpiara/piara.li).
 Every page in the app is pre-rendered statically.
 Built with Next.js.

+The comment section is enabled by my API.
+The content is read and sent from there.

 ## Get Started

 1. Clone the repository into your own computer.
 Make sure you have a recent version of Node.js (version 10.13 or later) installed.